-Mehdi Boroumand, PhD, Associate Principal Data Scientist, Machine Learning, AstraZeneca Henriette Capel, PhD Student, University of Oxford Vinodh B. Kurella, PhD, Biotherapeutic Computational Modeler, Takeda Pharmaceuticals, Inc. Robert Vernon, PhD, Associate Director, Amgen Given the exciting pace in the evolution of machine learning tools towards antibody design and developability predictions, we plan to present an overview in this field specifically geared towards antibody design and developability predictions.
-There will be a live demo of a few ML tools.
+Mehdi Boroumand, PhD, Senior Data Scientist, Machine Learning, AstraZeneca Henriette Capel, PhD Student, University of Oxford Vinodh B. Kurella, PhD, Biotherapeutic Computational Modeler, Takeda Pharmaceuticals, Inc. Robert Vernon, PhD, Associate Director, Amgen Given the exciting pace in the evolution of machine learning tools towards antibody design and developability predictions, we plan to present an overview in this field specificity geared towards antibody design and developability predictions.
+There will be a live demo as well of few ML tools.
 SC2: Safety & Efficacy of Bispecifics and ADCs Instructor:

 Rakesh Dixit, PhD, DABT, President & Founder, Bionavigen Oncology, LLC and Regio Biosciences Bispecific immunotherapies and ADCs are the two most rapidly advancing cancer therapeutics in the war against cancer.
 However, efficacy and safety challenges limit their therapeutic effectiveness in resistant and refractory cancers.
 The short course will discuss the translational aspects of bispecifics and ADCs; efficacy and safety challenges originating from poorly constructed ADCs; five rights of the targets, effector arms, and constructs for attaining the best therapeutic index for bispecifics and ADCs as well as strategies to minimize toxicities of bispecific and ADCs.
-SC3: Challenges and Opportunities in Solid Tumor and Autoimmune Disease Therapeutic Innovations Instructor:
+SC3: Solid Tumors: Challenges and Therapeutic Innovations Instructor: